Compensation & Benefits ManagementBack to Course Guide

 - Rating benchmark and non-benchmark jobs.

-- Discussing the dynamics of equality and fairness in compensation systems.
+- Discussing the dynamics of equality and fairness in compensation and benefits systems.

 - Projecting a firm's need for competitive wages within an industry and a community.